★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Texas Roadhouse, Inc. operates three concepts: Texas Roadhouse (core), Bubba's 33, and Jaggers, plus small retail/licensing initiatives.
-The core business moat is primarily brand trust and operational excellence (scratch-made processes, training infrastructure, and an incentive-aligned managing partner model) that supports repeat traffic in a competitive category.
-Bubba's 33 shares the execution playbook but has a smaller, still-developing brand.
-The market remains highly competitive and sensitive to labor and commodity inflation.
+FY2025 segment economics remain dominated by Texas Roadhouse, with Bubba's 33 still small but growing.
+The core moat is primarily brand trust and operational excellence from scratch-made processes, training infrastructure, and an incentive-aligned managing partner model that supports repeat traffic in a competitive category.
+Q1 2026 showed 7.1% comparable sales growth and 822 system restaurants, but commodity inflation, wage inflation, value perception, and low customer switching costs keep the moat moderate rather than exceptional.

 Primary segment